PsyTeachR/ug1-practical/docs/16-project.md

 * Change `data` to the name of the object you created in step 6
 * Change `question_1:question_5` to the relevant variables for your subscale e.g., `help_1:help_4`
 * Change `scale_mean` to the name of your sub-scale e.g., `anxiety_mean`
 * If you want to calculate the mean scores for participants who have missing data, e.g., if they only completed three out of four questions for your sub-scale, then `na.rm = TRUE`.
-If you only want to calculate scores for participants who answered all questions for your sub-scale, then `na.rm = TRUE`.
+If you only want to calculate scores for participants who answered all questions for your sub-scale, then `na.rm = FALSE`.
 * Change NOTHING else

 You may get the message `summarise() regrouping output by....` this is fine.